mroshaw/mroshaw.github.io/Subnautica2/yourfirstmod/configurethemod.md

 > [!NOTE]
 >
 > When you make a change then "hot reload", you may notice your changes aren't taking effect.
 Remember that our particular mod is effectively "triggered" by the player object being created.
-So you may need to quit and reload to see your changes.
-Alternatively, you could temporarily check for and find the `attrSet` in the loop:
+So you typically would need to quit and reload to see your changes.
+We've accomodated for this by checking the `debugMode` variable in the loop.
+So if you're testing with hot loading, don't forget to set `debugMode` to true to force the mod to find the `SurvivalAttributeSet` each time.
 >
-> ```lua
-> if not attrSet or not attrSet:IsValid() then
-> 	attrSet = findPlayerAttrSet()
-> end
-> ```

 ## Building on this pattern